Note: This is day 20 of National Preparedness Month . Follow this year’s campaign on Twitter by searching for the #NatlPrep hash tag.

 Heat-Related Deaths After an Extreme Heat Event — Four States, 2012, and United States, 1999–2009

 WeeklyJune 7, 2013 / 62(22);433-436 On June 29, 2012, a rapidly moving line of intense thunderstorms with high winds swept across the midwestern and eastern United States, causing widespread damage and power outages.

 Afterward, the area experienced extreme heat, with maximum temperatures exceeding 100°F (37.8°C) (1).
 This report describes 32 heat-related deaths in Maryland, Ohio, Virginia, and West Virginia that occurred during the 2 weeks following the storms and power outages.

 (SNIP)(Continue . . . )

 Most decedents (75%) were unmarried or living alone.
 Common underlying or contributing conditions included cardiovascular disease (14) and chronic respiratory disease (four).
 In at least seven (22%) of the deaths, loss of power from the storms was known to be a contributing factor.
 Overall, 22 (69%) decedents died at home, with lack of air conditioning reported in 20 (91%) of these deaths.

-As I wrote yesterday in #NatlPrep: Disaster Buddies, people who live alone - nearly 1 person in 10 in the United States - are particularly vulnerable during a disaster.
+As I've written often (see #NatlPrep: Disaster Buddies) people who live alone - nearly 1 person in 10 in the United States - are particularly vulnerable during a disaster.